DanielRhee/BreastCancerTumorSegmentation/README.md

 Clone the github directory and run main.py
 You can also run it commandline with predictTester.py

-Weights for the model are here and should be placed in the *Models* folder https://drive.google.com/drive/folders/1KvO7h8mVaqWvb6NenTkEt_x9AoeBcWiZ?usp=drive_link
+Weights for the models are here and should be placed in the *Models* folder https://drive.google.com/drive/folders/1KvO7h8mVaqWvb6NenTkEt_x9AoeBcWiZ?usp=drive_link

 ## Conda Environment
 The code was develped and tested in a conda environment using with python version 3.10.16